Complaints and appeals procedures

 You are required to have exercised the opportunity to seek IRO review of the Plan’s decision before you are authorized to bring a cause of action in court against the Plan or the Health Care Authority.
 The IRO decision is binding on both the Plan and you except to the extent that other remedies are available under state or federal law.
 If you prevail at the IRO level, the Plan must provide benefits (including by making payment on the claim) following the IRO’s decision without delay, regardless of whether the Plan intends to seek judicial review of the IRO’s decision and unless and until there is a judicial decision otherwise.

 Appeals are also subject to strict deadlines (see “The deadlines to send an appeal” below).
 If you submit your appeal after the deadline, it will not be reviewed.

 While it’s a good idea to submit a complaint as soon as possible, there isn’t a formal deadline to do so.

 You may call the plan first.
 Some issues can be handled over the phone, saving you time and hassle.
 Or you can just submit your appeal in writing or on the phone if the issue is not resolved to your satisfaction.

 If you submit your appeal on the phone and want a written response, you need to say that during your call.
-It may be in your best interests to send a written appeal, as you can make sure that your explanation of what you want is clear and that you include all relevant information.
+It may be in your best interests to send a written appeal, as you can make sure that your explanation of what you want is clear and that you include all relevant information and documentation.